mvneerven/xo/REVISIONS.md

 # New in 1.01

-A big update to ExoForm, including a rewrite of navigation, progress indicating, validation and theming engines, all of which are now implemented as separate subclassable components, and activated using form schema settings (or using JavaScript code).
+A big update to XO-JS, including a rewrite of navigation, progress indicating, validation and theming engines, all of which are now implemented as separate subclassable components, and activated using form schema settings (or using JavaScript code).

 Also, a complete new theme has been added: material.